SouhaMourou/SouhaMourou/README.md

 ✨ Welcome to my GitHub profile!
 I'm a Junior Machine Learning Engineer with a focus on extracting insights from satellite imagery using AI solutions.
-I'm passionate about the intersection of AI and remote sensing, and I'm always exploring new ways to leverage these technologies for a variety of applications.
+I'm passionate about the intersection of AI and Data Science, and I'm always exploring new ways to leverage these technologies for a variety of applications.